GianFadiga/targetchallange/README.md

-## Welcome to the repository of Target Challange
+## Welcome to the repository of Target Challenge
 ### About the Project
 This project consists in the technician test of the enterprise

 ### Features
-- Codding challange
+- Codding challenge
-- Logic challange
+- Logic challenge

 ### How to Use
 Uncomment any code you want to use, it's separated by numbers and comments.